orionw/configtune/README.md

 ```
 Boolean values don't need any bounds.
 The parameter names should match those found in your model config file, if you have one.

 2. Create your evaluation function.
-This function needs to take in two arguments: a config file/list of values being tuned if no config, and a `n_values` parameter.
-Your function needs to return a tuple with a score, like so: `tuple(score,)`.
+This function needs to take in a config file or a list of values being tuned if you're not using a config.
+Your function needs to return a tuple with a score, like so: `tuple(0.1,)`.

 Example overall usage:
 ```
 from tuningdeap import TuningDeap

-def eval_function(config_file, n_values):
+def eval_function(config_file):
-    return your_eval_function(config_file, n_values)
+    return your_eval_function(config_file)

 tune = TuningDeap(eval_function, tuning_config, model_config)
 best_config, best_score = tune.run_evolutionary()